What is the Difference between Traditional Expanders and Clear Aligners?

 Since metal braces cannot be removed, you must be prepared to make lifestyle changes.
 For instance, hard and sticky foods must be avoided to prevent breaking the wires.
 Adults and self-conscious teens may also dislike the way that braces look in their mouth, and this type of braces can sometimes take longer to see results when compared to clear plastic aligners.

 Talking about Clear Plastic Aligners

-Right now, you are still curious about what are the disadvantage and advantage of this two.
+Right now, you are still curious about what are the disadvantage and advantage of these two.
 We always recommend letting us know if you are curious about how clear plastic aligners can be used to straighten your teeth.
 Since open communication is critical for you to enjoy the best results after your treatment, always be honest with us about your ability to follow through with each type of treatment plan.
 For example, if you just know that you or your child might not be able to give up your love for caramel, then clear aligners may be the right choice to prevent problems down the road.

 How Clear Plastic Aligners Are Made

 Clear plastic aligners are made using specialized technology that creates a realistic rendering of your mouth.
 This technology also lets us show you the answer to your question of what are the effects after I undergo traditional expanders or clear aligners.
 Once the images and measurements are created, we then send the information to a lab that creates the braces.
 In most cases, the clear aligners will take a week or two to come back to our office.
 After they arrive, you will put on your first set, and we will check to make sure that they fit as planned.
 You will then be provided with your next few sets of trays so that you can change them out every two weeks.